Blueberry Slim Life Tea

 ENERGIZES AND SUPPORTS A DIETING PROGRAM*

 Formulated to help provide energy for an active lifestyle while dieting, Yogi Green Tea Blueberry Slim Life tea combines Green Tea and Garcinia Cambogia Fruit Extract with Panax Ginseng Root and Eleuthero Root to support stamina.
-Sweet Blueberry flavor and bright Hibiscus make Yogi Green Tea Blueberry Slim Life tea a delicious addition to a weight loss program of exercise and a balanced diet.*
+Sweet Blueberries and bright Hibiscus make Yogi Green Tea Blueberry Slim Life tea a delicious addition to a weight loss program of exercise and a balanced diet.*

 Each tea bag contains approximately 35 mg of caffeine, as compared to approximately 90 mg in 8 oz of coffee.